DevExpress/devextreme-reactive/packages/dx-react-grid/docs/guides/plugin-overview.md

 # React Grid - Plugin Overview

 Plugins are components which should be placed inside Grid and responsible for enabling particular Grid features.
-The core principle used for supplying plugins with data is piping.
+The core principle used for supplying plugins with data is [piping](https://en.wikipedia.org/wiki/Pipeline_(computing)).
 This means that data flows consequently from the first plugin to the next one and so on.
 And this is where [plugin order](#pluginorder) comes to a scene.

 ## Plugin Order